 Thank you for your faithfulness even in the midst of this season you are going through.
 Thank you for choosing to count the joy of these kids as worth the cost of your pain.
 No one sees your struggle as weakness.
 No one dare question your resolve.
 They see it as brave, they see it as inspiring and God no doubt sees it as beautiful - because He sees Jesus all over it, in it and through it.

-The truth is that God is using you, a mere human, to solve a seemingly insurmountable human problem.
+God is using you, a mere human, to solve a seemingly insurmountable human problem.
 Confusion, frustration and exhaustion are inevitable and unavoidable - but He is faithful and good and right there with you.
-The gospel doesn't guarantee that everything will be easy, but it does guarantee that there's hope, and that no matter what, Jesus is worth it and so is what you're doing for these kids.
+The gospel doesn't guarantee that everything will be easy, but it does give us hope that no matter what, Jesus is worth it and so is what you're doing for these kids.

 REFRAMING THE STRUGGLE

-I've said it before and I'll keep saying it again and again and again - your "success" as a foster or adoptive parent is not measured by your capacity to keep everything in order; it's determined by your ability to trust that even in the chaos Jesus is beautiful - and even in the mess, so is what you are doing for these kids.
+In the midst of your weakness and the wake of your struggle, "success" as a foster or adoptive parent is not measured by your capacity to keep everything in order; it's determined by your ability to trust that even in the chaos Jesus is beautiful - and even in the mess, so is what you are doing for these kids.

 OKAY TO NOT BE OKAY